Fenil Umrigar

-Fenil Umrigar is an Indian actress who works in Hindi television.
+Fenil Umrigar Dhaliwal is an Indian actress who works in Hindi television.
 She is best known for her portrayal of Sanjana Roy in Best Friends Forever?, Pihu Kapoor Shergill in Bade Achhe Lagte Hain, Gauri Jha Chaudhary in Kaala Teeka and Pankhuri Mishra in Rajaa Betaa.

 Early life

 Umrigar was born and brought up in Surat, Gujarat.

 Personal life

 On 21 October 2024, Umrigar married her mutual friend, Gurpartap Dhaliwal.

 Career

 Umrigar made her acting debut with Maryada: Lekin Kab Tak? and went onto portray crucial roles in Dil Se Di Dua...
 Saubhagyavati Bhava? and Madhubala – Ek Ishq Ek Junoon.

 She also appeared in episodic roles in Yeh Hai Aashiqui, Love by Chance, Gumrah: End of Innocence, Pyaar Tune Kya Kiya and Laal Ishq.

 Umrigar is best known for her lead portrayal of Sanjana "Sanju" Roy in Best Friends Forever?, Pihu Kapoor Shergill in Bade Achhe Lagte Hain and Dhurmona/Sridevi in Yam Hain Hum.

 She also portrayed the negative lead of Gauri Jha Chaudhary in Kaala Teeka and Pankhuri Mishra in Rajaa Betaa.
 In 2021, she appeared in the music video "Saukha Nayio Mileya".

 From August 2022 to September 2023, she is seen portraying Sonam Goyal in Saavi Ki Savaari.